 How to get to the walk start:

 From Nicosia take the A1 highway heading towards Limassol.
 On entering Limassol take exit 24 on the left (the 1st roundabout).
 At the roundabout take the 1st exit E113 on to Spyros Kyprianou.
 From the first traffic lights keep left to continue on Christakis Kranou street.
 After 1.3 Km drive, you end up at a T-junction.
 Turn right into Georgiou A avenue.
 Keep driving for 4.6 km.
 On your right corner you will see a shipping company Bernard Schulte (BSM-Black Marble Building).
 Crossing the building to your left is a municipal controlled area parking.
 Usually on a Saturday there are parking spaces available.
 Once parking is completed, walk along the pedestrian path for about 200m, heading west towards the pier.
 Tsak Mate Cafe is our meeting point just below the wooden deck.
+CAUTION!
+On your way to the parking, there is a big sign for diversion, due to road works.
+Please DO NOT DIVERT, stay in the left lane and follow the sign to the parking.
 If no parking available, try the next parking on the left.
 The west side of the parking leads to our meeting point.

 How to get to the meeting point for the car trip, coming from the Hilton hotel area: